micmic210/heritage-housing-issues/README.md

 ## Hypothesis and how to validate?

+### Hypothesis 1:
-Hypothesis 1: Homes with larger overall living areas (GrLivArea), higher material quality (OverallQual), and newer construction years tend to have higher sale prices.
+Homes with larger overall living areas (`GrLivArea`), higher material quality (`OverallQual`), and newer construction years tend to have higher sale prices.

+### Hypothesis 2:
-Hypothesis 2: Features such as garage size, kitchen quality, and the presence of finished basement areas significantly contribute to the value of a property.
+Features such as garage size, kitchen quality, and the presence of finished basement areas significantly contribute to the value of a property.

+---

-Validation Strategy:
+### Validation Strategy:

-Perform correlation analysis and data visualizations (scatterplots, heatmaps) to explore relationships between individual features and SalePrice.
+- Perform **correlation analysis** and create **data visualizations** (e.g., scatterplots and heatmaps) to explore the relationships between individual features and `SalePrice`.

-Use regression modeling to quantify the impact of specific variables on sale price and evaluate the accuracy using metrics such as R² and RMSE.
+- Use **regression modeling** to quantify the impact of specific variables on the target variable (`SalePrice`) and evaluate the model’s accuracy using metrics such as **R² score** and **RMSE** (Root Mean Squared Error).

-Test the trained model's predictions on Lydia's inherited properties to verify performance on real-use scenarios.
+- Test the trained model by running predictions on **Lydia’s four inherited properties** to verify real-world performance and usability.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks